boyangwang/diary/docs/dev-debug-notes.md

 - But this caused yarn to not be found (yarn: command not found).
 Because flightplan is using login shell, so bash_profile, not bash_rc.
 Yarn's $PATH change only in bash_rc.
 Added to bash_profile (maybe source entire bash_rc in profile better)

 - After all these, yarn is still using default node?? apt purge nodejs is too much risk.
 Settled with --ignore-engines

+## serve static

+nginx is still the better solution in terms of generality and perf. symlinking nginx conf to sites-enabled is not hard

+On the other hand, multiple sites in one server is messy.
+It gets worse when https comes in.
+And need to do proxy pass too - I've implemented all of these, so I could (without too much trouble) replicate this.
+For now, it seems I'm not doing anything on pg:80

+Decide to use nginx route, and get a aliyun free (?) server to deploy